michaelkleinhenz/boardgametable/README.md

 Heavily based on the work of Hamish Coleman, https://github.com/hamishcoleman/led_sp108e

-To use compile, then run:
+To use, install packr, then compile, then run:

 ```
   go run main.go <options>